 Which sweetener should I use?

-I used organic light brown sugar because I didn’t want any of the coconutty taste that coconut sugar can lend.
+I used organic light brown sugar because I didn't want any of the coconut taste that coconut sugar can lend.
 I wanted legit, traditional tasting cookies!
 That said, if you want to go the unrefined route, use coconut sugar.
+Regular granulated sugar also works, but I prefer brown sugar.

 Sugar is essential for helping provide structure.
-If you use a sugar substitute like splenda or xylitol, beware that they will not rise well.
+If you use a sugar substitute like xylitol, beware that they may not rise well.

 What's the texture like?

-These cookies get lightly browned along the edges helping to crisp them up but they’re still more soft versus crispy, especially the days after they’re baked.
+These grain free cookies get lightly browned along the edges helping to crisp them up but they're still more soft versus crispy, especially the days after they're baked.
+I'm obsessed with the texture.

 I think using half maple syrup or honey and half brown sugar may make them chewier, so I'm going to try that next!